 Radar and laser scrambling

 This is the feature that supposedly distinguished Rocky Mountain Radar products from the rest, and is understandably on its top product, the Judge 2.0.
-Basically, how it works is that it your radar detector will confuse a police radar or laser gun by sending back different signals and then rendering it impossible to get your actual speed.
+How it works is that your radar detector will confuse a police radar or laser gun by sending back different signals and then rendering it impossible to get your actual speed.

 This has been tested multiple times by different users but the result is the same: regardless of the distance and type of gun, the scrambling doesn’t work and your actual speed is always read.

-The Judge 2.0 should be able to make you 100% protected from troopers because of it claims to do a micro-scan to detect police radars and signals at a rate that is at least twice faster than others.
-However, many in its price range do a better performance than the Judge 2.0, regardless of its sensitivity setting.
+Judge 2.0 should be able to make you 100% protected from troopers because of its claims to do a micro-scan to detect police radars and signals at a rate that is at least twice faster than others.
+However, many in its price range do a better performance than Judge 2.0, regardless of its sensitivity setting.